 "Let's be Water Smart" is a public/private water management initiative of the JCSA.
 The goal of Let's be Water Smart is to promote responsible water usage in James City County, Virginia.
 For more information or to become a Water Smart partner, contact JCSA at 119 Tewning Rd., Williamsburg, VA 23188-2639

 We use the most water during the hot summer months when we take more showers and water our lawns more often.
-In James City County, peak season demand increases 40 percent over annual daily averages, and 50% over winter daily averages.
+In James City County, peak season demand increases 40 percent over annual daily averages, and 50 percent over winter daily averages.

 What is "peak season" and why do I have to be concerned about it?

-Peak season is the term used by water utilities to define their highest times of water consumption, which usually occurs between May 1 and October 30.
-We use the most water during the hot summer months when we take more showers and water our lawns more often.
-In James City County, peak season demand increases 40% over annual daily averages, and 50% over winter daily averages.
+Peak season is the term used by water utilities to define their highest times of water consumption, which usually occurs between May 1 and Oct.
+30. We use the most water during the hot summer months when we take more showers and water our lawns more often.
+In James City County, peak season demand increases 40 percent over annual daily averages, and 50% over winter daily averages.
 Most of the increase is due to residential customers using their irrigation systems inefficiently or incorrectly.

 Reducing peak consumption is important to you because water system improvements and expansions are based on peak projections, and if consumption exceeds projections, the system is strained.
 The end results are decreased water pressure, which could impact fire safety, costly infastructure repairs, and system expansion.
 Repairs and expansions may result in higher rates for the customer.

 How can I keep my lawn healthy if I don't water?

 The number one cause of disease in turf is over-watering.
 Healthy lawns only need one inch of water per week.
 The best way to ensure a healthy lawn is by choosing the right grass or mixture of grasses for your yard and by maintaining an annual nutrient management schedule.